Stuycs-K/project03-final-10-chene-chend0-lina/DEVLOG.md

      - Discuss forking of processes
   - (3) Display of logs
      - Discuss datastructure of logged events
+- Connected client to non-mocked server with actual random cards/outcomes, diagnosed and fixed misimplementations that impeded gameplay.
+(1 hr)

 ### 2025-01-0X - PLACEHOLDER